someweisguy/esp_dmx/README.md

 Response information from requests is read into a `rdm_ack_t` pointer which is provided by the user.
 Users can use this type to ensure that requests were successful and, if they are not successful, handle errors.
 The `rdm_ack_t` type contains the following fields:

-- `err` evaluates to `true` if an error occurred reading RDM data.
+- `err` evaluates to `true` if an error occurred reading DMX data.
+This field only indicates if an error occurred reading raw DMX data.
+It does not indicate if an invalid RDM packet was received.
 More information on error handling can be found in the [Error Handling](#error-handling) section.
 - `type` is the type of the RDM response received.
-It can be any of the RDM response types enumerated in [Response Types](#response-types) or `RDM_RESPONSE_TYPE_NONE` if no response was received.
+It can be any of the RDM response types enumerated in [Response Types](#response-types).

 The remaining field is a union which should be read depending on the value in `type.`